jollyrojer/interns/jenkins/README.md

 Build
 -----
-  1. Clone the repo, enter the folder.
+* Clone the repo, enter the folder

 Run
 ---